NoridelHerron/NoridelHerron/README.md

 ## 🙏 Special Thanks

-I’d like to acknowledge the engineers who offered meaningful technical feedback and guidance throughout this journey:
+To the engineers who offered mentorship and valuable technical feedback:
-- **Chris Stratford** – For reviewing my early RTL work and sharing insights on modular HDL design and IP protection considerations.
-He was the first to give me a true code review, along with specific recommendations that helped me improve my design quality.
+- **Chris Stratford** — For sharing insights on modular HDL and early code reviews
-- **Charles Manning** – For providing in-depth, constructive feedback that pushed me to think more deeply about architecture choices and signal clarity, and for being consistently responsive to my technical questions.
+- **Charles Manning** — For deep architectural feedback and responsiveness
-- **Mazen Ahmed** – For introducing the use of record types in VHDL, which greatly improved the clarity and reusability of my design.
+- **Mazen Ahmed** — For introducing record types in VHDL
-- **William “Stripes” Murray** – For encouraging visibility by sharing my work with broader audiences and supporting its educational potential.
+- **William “Stripes” Murray** — For amplifying the educational value of my work
-- **Frank Bruno** – For reviewing my ALU design and emphasizing synthesis-friendly approaches using direct arithmetic over behavioral tricks.
+- **Frank Bruno** — For synthesis-focused RTL advice on arithmetic design

 ---